xfcui/MS2Glycan/README.md

 The five mouse datasets were downloaded from the PRIDE repository with accession numbers: PXD005411 (mouse brain), PXD005412 (mouse kidney), PXD005413 (mouse heart), PXD005553 (mouse liver), PXD005555 (mouse lung).

 #### Run
+**This repository provides example data ,model parameters (lung for testing) and one-click code execution.**

 Clone this repository by:
 ```shell